ZJU-REAL/Awesome-GUI-Agents/README.md

 ![Alt text](figures/overview.png)

 ## 🚀 [Updates](#updates)
+* April 2, 2025: We have already uploaded the paper to arXiv, please wait for some time.
+Meanwhile, we will keep updating this repo.

 * March 24, 2025: We updated the repository and released our comprehensive survey on GUI Agents.